 If a holder elects to convert its 2022 Notes prior to July 1, 2017, such holder shall be entitled to receive, in addition to the consideration upon conversion, a Coupon Make-Whole Payment.
 The Coupon Make-Whole Payment is equal to the sum of the present values of the number of semi-annual interest payments that would have been payable on the 2022 Notes that a holder has elected to convert from the last day through which interest was paid up to but excluding July 1, 2017, computed using a discount rate of 2%.
 The Company may pay any Coupon Make-Whole Payment either in cash or in shares of common stock at its election.
 Under the Amended Agri-Energy Loan Agreement with TriplePoint, the Company is prohibited from making any Coupon Make-Whole Payments in cash prior to the payment in full of all remaining outstanding obligations under the Amended Agri-Energy Loan Agreement.
 If the Company elects to pay in common stock, the stock will be valued at 90% of the average of the daily volume weighted average prices of the Company's common stock for the 10 trading days preceding the date of conversion.
-During the three months ended March 31, 2015, certain holders of the 2022 Notes elected to convert notes totaling \$2.0 million, reducing the principal balance of the 2022 Notes to \$24.9 million.
-Upon conversion, such 2022 Note holders received 23,423 shares of common stock in payment of converted principal of \$2.0 million and, pursuant to the terms of the Indenture, such holders also received 146,619 shares of common stock in settlement of Coupon Make-Whole Payments of \$0.3 million.
+During the six months ended June 30, 2015, no holders of the 2022 Notes elected to convert notes.

 If a Make-Whole Fundamental Change (as defined in the Indenture) occurs and a holder elects to convert its 2022 Notes prior to July 1, 2017, the Conversion Rate will increase based upon reference to the table set forth in Schedule A of the Indenture.
-In no event will the Conversion Rate increase to more than 13,4680 shares of common stock per \$1,000 principal amount of 2022 Notes.
+In no event will the Conversion Rate increase to more than 13.4680 shares of common stock per \$1,000 principal amount of 2022 Notes.